kfchou/kfchou.github.io/_drafts/2025-05-09-package-depdencies.md

 layout: post
 title:  Dependencies in Python Packging
 categories: [python, tutorials, poetry, uv]
-excerpt: Optional Dependencies, Dependency Groups, and Local Dependencies.
+excerpt: Optional Dependencies, Dependency Groups, Local Dependencies, and editable dependencies.
 And, making your Poetry-based pyproject.toml compatible with uv.
 ---

 Poetry is a popular dependency management and packing tool for Python, but it doesn't strictly follow certain Python Enhancement Proposals (PEPs).
 This makes a `pyproject.toml` file written for `Poetry` incompatible with other build systems, like `uv`.
 In January 2025, Poetry released a [major update](https://python-poetry.org/blog/announcing-poetry-2.0.0/) to be incompliance with several PEPs.
 Let's see how a `pyproject.toml` file for `Poetry 2.x` can be written to be compatible with build systems like `uv`.